Address: 435 Ellice Avenue (Map)

-During the early stages of construction the government changed and the recession of the 1980's took hold.
-The feds announced that the planned institute, which would cost $20m per year to operate, was cut from the budget, though construction would continue.
+During the early stages of construction there was a change in federal governments and the recession of the 1980's grew deeper.
+The feds announced that the planned institute, which would cost $20m per year to operate, was cut due to budget issues, though construction would continue.

 There are also satellite centres of the IBD in Halifax and Calgary.

 Ellice and Balmoral ca. 1950 (source) and 2011

 In 2005 - 2006 a new facility was added to the site.
 The $12 million, 55,000 square foot NRC Centre for the Commercialization of Biomedical Technology is a partnership between the federal and provincial governments.
 Its intent is to act as an incubator facility for start-up firms in Manitoba's life sciences field.

 Major tenants include the International Centre for Infectious Diseases (ICID), Biomedical Commercialization Canada Inc. (BCC), Heath Media Network and Acrodex.